 Why you should calculate start-up costs

-Your start-up costs are expenses before your business generates an income.
-There are many costs that come with setting up a business and different businesses have different setup costs.
-Understanding start-up costs can help you to plan ahead, seek finance and increase your chances of business success.
+Your start-up costs are the expenses you need to pay before your business generates an income.
+Understanding these costs can help you plan, seek finance and increase your chances of business success.

 Create a start-up costs sheet

-You can use our template to help calculate your business start-up costs.
+Use our template to help calculate your start-up costs.

-Before you start your business, you should conduct market research on your potential industry.
-This will help you to make sure that your product or service will be profitable.
-You'll need to gather information on your market, potential customers and cost of production.
+Before you start your business, do market research.
+This will help you make sure your product or service will be profitable.
+You need to gather information on your market, potential customers and costs of production.

 Your research will help you identify and plan for some of the costs to start your business, such as staff or marketing costs.